-NEW YORK (AP) — A bear cub found dead under a bush in Central Park was likely hit by a motor vehicle and wasn't the victim of animal cruelty as was first suspected, state wildlife officials said Tuesday.
+NEW YORK (AP) — A bear cub found dead under a bush in Central Park likely was hit by a motor vehicle and wasn’t the victim of animal cruelty as was first suspected, state wildlife officials said Tuesday.

 The lifeless black cub was spotted Monday by two women walking their dogs.
-There were signs of trauma to the cub's body, which authorities said then may have been dumped there.
+There were signs of trauma to the cub’s body, which authorities said may have been dumped there.